 Private health insurance is a dynamic industry in a growing sector of the economy and the past decade has witnessed a wave of reforms.
-With the introduction of the rebate for private health insurance premiums, lifetime health cover and the requirement for all insurers to have an Appointed Actuary and produce an annual Financial Condition Report, actuaries are holding key statutory roles in the financial condition and overall risk management of private health insurers.
+With the requirement for all insurers to have an Appointed Actuary, and introduction of the Actuarial Advice Framework, actuaries are holding key statutory roles in the financial condition and overall risk management of private health insurers.
 Other health insurance practitioners also provide critical information and analysis in the successful operation of the insurers.

-With the support of the Australian Prudential Regulatory Authority (APRA), we have developed an online Private Health Insurance CPD Education Course that will equip actuaries and their technical staff with the necessary knowledge and skills to understand the specific conduct and operations of private health insurance in Australia.
+With the support of the Australian Prudential Regulatory Authority (APRA), we have developed the Private Health Insurance eLearning Course that will equip actuaries, their technical staff, senior management and directors who have an interest in health insurance with the necessary knowledge and skills to understand the specific conduct and operations of private health insurance in Australia.

 Who should enrol?

 The course incorporates changes to legislation, professional standards, industry activity and health reform and has been written in a way that also makes it valuable for other health insurance practitioners including financial staff, general management and Board members.

 The course is a self-paced study program comprised of six topics: